 Dr Marty Nature’s Blend Dog Food

 Package ingredients for Nature’s Blend Essential Wellness Dog Food Recipe: Turkey, beef, salmon, duck, beef liver, turkey liver, turkey heart, flaxseed, sweet potato, egg, pea flour, apple, blueberry, carrot, cranberry, pumpkin seed, spinach, dried kelp, ginger, salt, sunflower seed, broccoli, kale, mixed tocopherols (natural preservative)

-Using our evaluation criteria, Dr Marty Nature’s Blend Essential Wellness is considered a low risk dog food.
+Using our evaluation criteria, Dr Marty Essential Wellness, plus 5 new recipes within the Nature’s Blend line, are considered low risk dog food.
 Here are our concerns:

 There’s one concern about ingredient quality for this dog food …